Distinguished University Innovator Award

 The award recipient(s) will be announced in early September.
-Award recipients must be available to accept the award either in person, or virtually, on September 22, as part of the University’s 20th annual Celebrate Invention.
+Award recipients must be available to accept the award either in person, or virtually, as part of the University’s Celebrate Invention event.

 Any member of the U-M community may submit a nomination, please include:

 - Provide candidate(s) name, title, department, email, and phone

 - A one-page narrative describing actions the individual (or team) has taken to promote innovations, technologies or activities to support innovation